TBS-EACPD/infobase/docs/ts-tips-guide.md

 Typescript was newly introducted into Infobase in early 2021 and is under a process of migration.
 Likewise, newly added files ideally will also be built in typescript to save on the migration process.
+(However, if there are dependencies js dependencies, we may want to build it as js before migrating - see migration section)

 ## Table of Contents
 - [Basics](#basics)